 Guidelines for Running Web Services¶

-- All services must log all connections and requests to the central logging facility using a common format; this is achieved simply by using the proxying httpd.
+- All services must log all connections and requests to the central logging facility using a common format; using the proxying

-- All production services must be centrally monitored via a NERSC-provided services nagios instance.
-The form of the monitoring is determined based on the needs and requirements of the service.
+- All production services must be centrally monitored via a NERSC-provided nagios instance.
+The implementation of this monitoring is determined based on the needs and requirements of the service.